smartbch/docs/developers-guide/xhedge-contract.md

 #### A thorough description of XHedge

-Just like AnyHedge, XHedge needs one or more oracles to submit the price of BCH (relative to USD) onto smartBCH.
+Just like AnyHedge, XHedge needs one or more oracles to provide the price of BCH (relative to USD).

 Suppose now BCH's price is `P0` and Bob wants to use XHedge to divide some BCH into a pair of LeverNFT/HedgeNFT.
 He must provide the following arguments: